davidenoma/-Team-237-Zero-hunger-Frontend/README.md

 # zero-hunger
 Laravel and Vue with web pack so

-## Project setup
+## Requirements
-You need php version greater that 7
+You need php version greater than 7 and npm

+##Install Dependencies for js
 ```
 npm install
 ```